 From their vantage point, Lot saw the lush Jordan Valley and seized the opportunity to better his circumstances.
-He exhibited little concern for Abram who had not only cared for him since the death of his father, but had also allowed Lot to travel with him since leaving Haran.
+Lot exhibited little concern for Abram who had cared for him since the death of his father—in spite of the fact that they had traveled together from Haran.

 The verdant valley looked lush like the Garden of Eden and the area around Zoar near the southern tip of the modern day Dead Sea must have reminded Lot of Egypt.
 The parenthetical statement, “before God destroyed Sodom and Gomorrah,” hints that what appealed to Lot would be short-lived.

 Lot made his decision, packed his belongings and moved east to the Jordan Valley.
-In spite of the fact that the extent of the Jordan Valley stretched 75 miles north to the Sea of Galilee, Lot settled near Sodom and Gomorrah, two cities described as, “exceedingly wicked and sinful against the Lord” (v.
+He settled near Sodom and Gomorrah, two cities described as, “exceedingly wicked and sinful against the Lord,” even though the Jordan Valley stretched 75 miles north to the Sea of Galilee (v.
 13).

 Unlike his uncle, Lot was self-centered, self-seeking and self-gratifying.
 His choice was indicative of his character and it would lead to his downfall (Gen. 19).